vkurup/kurup.org/_posts/2010-09-16-rotate-video.markdown

     mencoder -ovc copy -oac copy input.avi -o output.avi

-This just just creates a new AVI, copying the video and audio from the original.
+This just creates a new AVI, copying the video and audio from the original.
 Now, mplayer reports the correct total time.
 Then, to rotate the video: